kubedb/docs/docs/guides/mariadb/autoscaler/storage/overview/index.md

 3. When the operator finds a `MariaDB` CR, it creates required number of `StatefulSets` and related necessary stuff like secrets, services, etc.

-4. Each StatefulSet creates a Persistent Volume according to the Volume Claim Template provided in the statefulset configuration.
+4. Each StatefulSet creates a Persistent Volume according to the Volume Claim Template provided in the petset configuration.
 This Persistent Volume will be expanded by the `KubeDB` Enterprise operator.

 5. Then, in order to set up storage autoscaling of the `MariaDB` database the user creates a `MariaDBAutoscaler` CRO with desired configuration.